AgentMC/Sao19/Translate/Ru/Part7.md

 She signaled with her right hand, and Yoiyobi laid down.
 There was no saddle, but thanks to that, all three of them could get on packed together.
 With Ронье in front, Кирито behind, and Шейта in the middle they rode the dragon which easily took off after running a bit on the riverbank, not frightened at all by the weight of the two of sacred treasure class long swords and three human beings.

-Powerfully flapping wings, it quickly raised, aiming at the upper part of Obsidia castle.
+Powerfully flapping wings, it quickly raised, aiming at the upper part of Обсидия castle.
 The guards noticed them, but it was known that it was a dragon of full authority ambassador, so there was no appearance of a fuss.

 Yoiyobi flew to the mentioned terrace in about two minutes, and when three people descended, it sang them good-bye<sup><a href="#Prim3">3</a></sup> and flew back to the departure point again.
-When the dragon's large body disappeared, Ронье walked over to obsidian handrails and looked at the place where Кирито hit it with the blade of mind.
+When the dragon's large body disappeared, Ронье walked over to Обсидияn handrails and looked at the place where Кирито hit it with the blade of mind.
 As she had feared, scratches that are likely to be more than a centimeter deep were engraved clearly.

 _They will certainly be angry, this is no..._ then Ронье raised her eyes towards the view in front of her and unexpectedly shouted completely forgetting what she was worrying about one second ago.

 "Wow...... it’s amazing......!"

-She could see the entire city of Obsidia in front of her eyes.
+She could see the entire city of Обсидия in front of her eyes.
 It was a cluttered and disorganized townscape, completely different from the Centoria city separated radially in four equal fragments, but what she saw almost shined with the power of life.

 "Hey that area of the city, where it seems the ground itself is stacked in numerous layers...a-ah, is that a stadium?
 It is big, сенпай!"